by Karen Johnson

 The scenery in this part of Dinosaur National Monument is outstanding.
 The Green River has cut a cleft in the Uinta Range at the Gates of Lodore.
 Further downstream is towering Steamboat Rock, and swirling Whirlpool Canyon.
 We’ll see ancient rock art, be doused by a waterfall, enjoy the perfect swimming hole, and hike to a point hundreds of feet above the Green River.
 Wildlife includes bighorn sheep, deer, great blue herons, and various raptors.

-Only 10 spots left on this special trip!
+There are only 10 spots left on this special trip!
 Book yours now.